What are the different types of thermometers?

 Electronic ear thermometer

-This thermometer measures the temperature inside of the ear.
-It will read the infrared heat that comes from inside of the ear.
-Make sure place the thermometer inside of the ear in the right way for the best results.
+This thermometer measures the temperature inside of the ear by reading the infrared heat from inside of the ear.
+For best results make sure to follow the device’s directions on where inside the ear to place the thermometer.
 For older babies and children they can be quicker and easier to use.
-If the baby is 3 months or younger the results might be incorrect.
-If there is too much wax in the ear it can also make the reading of the temperature be incorrect.
-Ear thermometers are also more expensive.
+For babies 3 months or younger the results may not be as reliable.
+If the child has too much earwax, the results may not be accurate.

-This is also used to measure temperature, but they may not be as reliable as the digital thermometers.
-Forehead thermometers are placed on the temporal artery of the forehead and will read the infrared heat that comes off of the head.
+Forehead thermometers are also used to measure temperature, but may not be as reliable as the digital thermometers.
+They are placed on the temporal artery of the forehead and reads the infrared heat that comes off of the head.